nutmegdevelopment/marathon-client/README.md

 A client to interact with a marathon server.
 It will deploy applications, track the progress of a deployment, and report back at the end of the job.

+It will automatically detect if you're deploying an application or a group, and if the deployment is an update or a new job.

+## Usage

 Usage of ./marathon-client:

 | Flag | Description  |